 When we donate time and money to make our communities a better place, it benefits all who live there.
 We are very fortunate to have a splendid symphony orchestra in Johnson City.
 The price of the tickets for admission does not come close to covering all of the expenses, so we donate regularly and are involved with and attend many events to help raise money for our Orchestra.
 The arts have always been an essential part of my life and for many others as well.
 I have spoken with Physicians, Researchers, and the owners of companies that brought many jobs to our area, who tell me that one of the reasons they chose to locate here is due in part because we have a Symphony Orchestra.

-My friend, Marilyn Robertson has served as the President and given tirelessly to our Symphony.
-It is always a pleasure to see her.
+My friend, Marilyn Robertson, has served as the President and given tirelessly to our Symphony.

 The meeting was held at The Blackthorn Club.
 The flowers surrounding our club are always breathtaking!

-I wore black slim fitting jeans with a wide, smooth waistband by Lior Paris here.
-The tank under the jacket is from my shopping site here.
-The jacket which is both dressy and casual at the same time is by Damee NY, and it is offered in several color combinations here.
-The details and fabric make it easy to wear with a tank dress, or faded jeans and a white tank top.
+I wore black slim-fitting jeans with a wide, smooth waistband by Lior Paris.
+The jacket, which is both dressy and casual at the same time, is by Damee, NY, and it is offered in several color combinations at ShopMyFairLady.com.
+The details and fabric make it easy to wear with a tank dress, faded jeans, and a white tank top.
 I appreciate pieces that can be worn in many ways during the transitional seasons.
 My shoes are by J. Renee’.
 The no-name bag is a few years old.
-When you visit my friends at ShopMyFairLady.com, you will receive a 15% discount on your purchase with the code Oct17 entered on the payment page.
-I have been shopping with them for a couple of years now, but they also send me gifts occasionally so that I can show you something beyond my usual basics.
-I am very grateful to them for helping me to spice up the blog with pieces that fall outside my comfort zone.